muratk3n/thirdwave/en/tweets/2020/week23d.md

 ---

-"The early American police forces evolved out of slave patrols in the South, and “progressed” to enforce the Black Codes from the Civil War period and beyond, on to Jim Crow through the late sixties if not longer. ...
+Taibbi: "The early American police forces evolved out of slave patrols in the South, and “progressed” to enforce the Black Codes from the Civil War period and beyond, on to Jim Crow through the late sixties if not longer. ...

 Because they’re constantly throwing those people against walls, .. modern cops correctly perceive that they’re hated.
 As a result, many